Midnight wallet - developer guide

 Next, the builder can be used to build instances:

-- from seed
+- From a seed

 Creating instance from a seed